sphrak/opendata-download-radar/README.md

 such as Android because native image decoders does not support the tiff-format.

-This drop-in-replacement allows you to have the same behavior as SMHI`s api, but the only difference is that it will serve convert the tiff image into `.png`-format and serve you it back.
+This drop-in-replacement allows you to have the same behavior as SMHI's api, but the only difference is that it will serve convert the tiff image into `.png`-format and serve you it back.